 Keep in mind that comments that were hidden, either automatically or by a keyword filter you turn on, may still be included in the comment count that appears below your post.

 You can turn off commenting to prevent people from commenting on an individual post.
-When you turn off commenting, any comments that are currently on your post will be hidden, and people will no longer see the option to comment below your post.
+When you turn off commenting, any comments that are currently on your post will be hidden.

 If you turn commenting back on for a post, previous comments will be restored and people will be able to comment again.

-To turn commenting off or on for a post you've shared:
+To turn commenting off or on for a post you've shared on your iOS device:

 You can also turn off commenting for a post before you share it.
-On the screen where you add a caption or location to your post, scroll down and tap Advanced Settings, then tap Turn Off Commenting.
+On the screen where you add a caption or location to your post, tap Advanced Settings, then tap Turn Off Commenting.

 If your account is set to private, you can remove people from your followers list: